 The District contributes to the Illinois Municipal Retirement Fund (IMRF), a defined benefit agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for local governments and school districts in Illinois.
 The Illinois Pension Code establishes the benefit provisions of the plan; those provisions can only be amended by the Illinois General Assembly.
 IMRF provides retirement, disability, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
 IMRF issues a publicly available financial report that includes financial statements and required supplementary information for the plan as a whole, but not by individual employer.
 That report may be obtained at www.imrf.org.
+The benefits, benefit levels, employee contributions, and employer contributions are governed by Illinois Compiled Statutes (ILCS) and can only be amended by the Illinois General Assembly.

 All employees hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
-Participating members hired before January 1, 2011 who retire at or after age 60 with 8 years of service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3 percent of their final rate (average of the highest 48 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service up to 15 years, and 2 percent for each year thereafter.
-For participating members hired on or after January 1, 2011 who retire at or after age 67 with 10 years of service are entitled to an annual retirement benefit, payable monthly for life in an amount equal to 1-2/3 percent of their final rate (average of the highest 96 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service. with a maximum salary cap of \$106,800 at January 1, 2011.
-The maximum salary cap increases each year thereafter.
-The monthly pension of a member hired on or after January 1, 2011, shall be increased annually, following the later of the first anniversary date of retirement or the month following the attainment of age 62, by the lesser of 3% or 1⁄2 of the consumer price index.
-Employees with at least 10 years of credited service may retire at or after age 62 and receive a reduced benefit.
+IMRF provides two tiers of pension benefits.
+Participating members hired before January 1, 2011 (Tier 1) who retire at or after age 60 (full benefits) or age 55 (reduced benefits) with 8 years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3 percent of their final rate (average of the highest 48 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service up to 15 years, and 2 percent for each year thereafter.
+For participating members hired on or after January 1, 2011 (Tier 2) who retire at or after age 67 (full benefits) or age 62 (reduced benefits) with 10 years of credited service are entitled to an annual retirement benefit, payable monthly for life in an amount equal to 1-2/3 percent of their final rate (average of the highest 96 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service up to 15 years, and 2 percent for each year thereafter.
 IMRF also provides death and disability benefits.
 These benefit provisions and all other requirements are established by state statute.
 Employees participating in the plan are required to contribute 4.50 percent of their annual covered salary to IMRF.
 The employees' contribution rate is established by state statute.
 The District is required to contribute the remaining amount necessary to fund the IMRF plan as specified by statute.
-The employer contribution and annual required contribution rate for calendar year 2013 was 13.86 percent.
+The employer contribution and annual required contribution rate for calendar year 2014 was 7.98 percent.